milenvoutchev/2ynab/README.md

 ----

+### Alternatives
 If you've made it here, chances are you might be interested in conversion tools for your bank or YNAB.
-So why don't you also check this useful tool: https://github.com/bank2ynab/bank2ynab
+So why don't you also check out this useful tool: https://github.com/bank2ynab/bank2ynab